Cora Voce Staff

 The son of a choral conductor, Randy was given his first opportunity to conduct the school orchestra at his sixth grade graduation ceremony.
 Mr. Spitzer accepted his first paid conducting position as a church choir director in nearby Puyallup, Washington while still a student at PLU.
 Since that time, Mr. Spitzer has remained an active church musician, serving as soloist, liturgist and choir director for a number of congregations in the Pacific Northwest.

-Danete has been accompanist for The Boeing Employees Choir since 1992 and has traveled with the choir on several international tours and is featured on their CD recordings.
-She irecently retired from The Boeing Company where she was an engineering analyst.
-When not at the keyboard, she enjoys traveling, outdoor adventures, and spending time with her family.
+Danete has been accompanist for Cora Voce since 2008.
+She recently retired from The Boeing Company where she was an engineering analyst.
+When not at the keyboard, she enjoys traveling, outdoor adventures, and spending time with her friends and family.

 Mr. Lackey garners international acclaim for his appearances both on the solo recital stage and as a concert soloist with symphony orchestras.
 His distinctive voice is a unique blend of both a helden and lyric tenor - a combination that has lead critics to refer to Mr. Lackey's voice as having both "penetrating power" and "focused lyricism".
 Mr. Lackeys' vocal prowess is due in great part to his study of the bel canto singing technique with his master teacher, Ilse Metternich, in Munich, Germany.